MadhuDevara/AccuKnox_Test/README.md

    6. Access the Application:
       Open your web browser and navigate to `http://localhost:8081/`.

-   ** Verification **
+**Verification**
    1. Ensure the correct versions of selenium with java are installed.
-The Java code to trigger browser and to validate the text on the screen was updated in the AccuKnox_AutomationTest.java file
+The Java code to trigger browser and to validate the text on the screen was updated in the FrontendBackendIntegration.java file